 Emphasis is placed on the effect of temperature, pressure, volume and chemical composition on chemical equilibrium and reaction rates through the development of fundamental principles of chemical thermodynamics and reaction kinetics.
 Lecture, 3 hours per week.

-Prerequisites: CHEM 1318, MATH 1312.
+Pre- or Corequisite: PHYS 1309 or 1311.
+Prerequisites: CHEM 1318; MATH 1308 or 1312.